pabloavi/dotfiles-installer/README.md

 The script works by cloning the dotfiles repository to the `dotfiles_dir` directory, and then installing the dotfiles with all dependencies by symlinking all files in it to the home directory, overwriting if necessary.

+## TODO

+- [ ] Add reinstall option, so that it can be used to update the dotfiles without running the whole script again.
+- [ ] Add uninstall option, so that all symlinks that come from the dotfiles are removed.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.